christiandeandemesa/Algos/README.md

 ______________________________________________________________
 ### Built-in Map Functions
 ______________________________________________________________
-- Map.get() returns a value if that value is attached to a key that matches the element given in the parentheses.
+- Map.prototype.get() returns a value if that value is attached to a key that matches the element given in the parentheses.
 ```js
 const map = new Map();
 map.set('Hello', 'World');